surveyjs/survey-library/README.md

 ```
 gulp tsd
 ```
-Typescript definition files should be located at 'typings' directory
+Typescript definition files should be located at 'typings' directory.

 4. **Build the library**
 ```
 gulp makedist